csesoc/2023-projects-technical-questions/q2-backend/README.md

     - You are guaranteed that each space cowboy has a unique name.
   - Endpoint should return a `HTTP 200` status code on a successful operation.

-There are two template folders (python and typescript) each of them with a stub `/createEntity` endpoint that you must implement.
+There are two template folders (python and typescript) each of them with a stub `POST /entity` endpoint that you must implement.
 The input domain has already been modelled for you as types in the respective language.

 ## Part 2